Skip to Content

 4. Add the dry mixture to the wet, beat to combine

-5. Stir in the chocolate chips
+5. Fold in the dairy free chocolate chips

 6. Use a mini cookie scoop to pack the batter into, then drop scoops onto a baking sheet